 The crestie is a very docile, entertaining reptile.
 The long crests on their body and eyes make them look like cartoons.

-This gecko species is arboreal and require an enclosure that is taller than it is long, which makes it an easy pet for someone that might not have a lot of space for an enclosure.
+This gecko species is arboreal and requires an enclosure that is taller than long, making it an easy pet for someone who might not have a lot of space for an enclosure.

-Their dietary needs are easily available through insects and commercial foods, making them not only entertaining but convenient as well.
+Their dietary needs are easily available through insects and commercial foods, making them not only entertaining but also convenient.